 The People You Need Leading Your Association Board

 Your community association board should offer a robust vision for the community and its future.
-Leadership of the board is critical to developing and articulating that vision.
-But the board’s responsibilities go far beyond that.
-The board must protect the interests of the association, especially financially, as well as maintain all common areas and enhance the living experience for all of the residents.
+Leadership of the board is critical to develop and articulate that vision.
+The board must also protect the interests of the association, especially financially, as well as maintain all common areas and enhance the living experience for all of the residents.
 Goals must be set.
 Governing documents must be followed.
 Meetings must be conducted.
 A sense of cooperation and unity help make all of that happen.

 The people who are part of your board are critical to its success.
 If they understand their roles and responsibilities, they will be more effective and better able to run the community in the best interest of everyone who lives there.
 A professional property management company will be able to offer education and training to help your board members operate at their peak!
 Read on for some basics about the most important people on your Georgia community association board.